thaneshp/blog/_posts/2021-07-26-How-to-setup-Docker-on-GCP.md

 There are a few ways we can see if Docker has been installed correctly.

-The first thing we can do is run the following commands to check the status and the version installed.
+The first thing we can do is run the following commands to check both the status and the version installed.

 ```bash
 $ sudo systemctl status docker